SnootyMonkey/Falkland-CMS/README.md

 ### Who is this not for?

-* Anyone that needs granular [security](#security)
 * Anyone that needs extensive new content authoring
 * Anyone that needs extensive, professional-grade offline artifact cataloging
+* Anyone that needs granular [security](#security)

 ### What are some (hypothetical) example uses of Falkland CMS?

 * The Venerable VIC-20 - an online exhibit of everything Commodore VIC-20
-* Camus.org - Primary and secondary source collection for the philosopher Albert Camus
+* Camus.org - a primary and secondary source collection for the philosopher Albert Camus
 * Mudskippers.org - a guide to all the world's knowledge about the amazing amphibious fish
 * Jack Freeman's Library - presenting 40 years of one man's books
-* nil.org - A complete guide to Nihilism
+* nil.org - a complete guide to Nihilism
 * 8-bit '80's - a site to exhibit an extensive retro video game collection
-* The Pitiful Pirates - The most losingest team in the history of professional sports, the Tampa Bay Buccaneers from 1976-1995
+* The Pitiful Pirates - a history of the most losingest team in the history of professional sports, the Tampa Bay Buccaneers from 1976-1995

 ### What are some (real) example uses of Falkland CMS?

-* [Falklandsophile](http://falklandsophile.com) - The Complete Guide to Falkland Islands Resources
+* [Falklandsophile](http://falklandsophile.com) - the complete guide to resources about the Falkland Islands

 ### Where'd the name came from?